 I had feared that this would be a 2 star read for me, but then at about 80% through the book, it really picked up with more attention given to the murder and the causes behind it.
 The last few chapters brought my score up to 3 stars.

 I liked the writing, so would read another book by this author to see what all the fuss was about.
-However, I cannot heartily recommend “Weycombe” as a must-read.
+However, I cannot recommend “Weycombe” as a must-read.
+At best it was just mediocre…

 This review was written voluntarily and my rating was in no way influenced by the fact that I received a complimentary digital copy of this novel from Midnight Ink via NetGalley.